csetzer/agdaLatex/README.md

 ## Example

+*Preliminaries* The paths `mainLatexFiles`, `agda`, `generatedLagda`, `agdaLatex-before-sed`, `agdaLatex` used in the following can be customized in the Makefile.

-One example is the file
+The main  example is

-mainLatexFiles/exampleMainLatexFile1.tex
+`mainLatexFiles/exampleMainLatexFile1.tex`

-which refers to the agda file
+which refers to the Agda file
-agda/example.agda

-where  the prefix used in that agda file is example which is added before the macros and the generated latex file which ends up in latex/example.tex

-defines macros

-\exampleN
-(formed from the prefix example and the name N)

-\exampleU
+`agda/example.agda`

+After running
+`make`
+a generated agdaLatex file
+`latex/example.tex`
+is created which defines LaTeX macros which, when used in a LaTeX file, adds the Agda code to LaTeX.
+The `make` command will as well run pdflatex and bibtex on the file
+`mainLatexFiles/exampleMainLatexFile1.tex`

+### Example Agda file with tags

+The file `example.agda`

+starts with
+`--@PREFIX@example`

+which sets the prefix to "example"

+This prefix will be added in front of all LaTeX macros.
+We recommend to use for prefix a name which indicate which Agda file you are referring to so that you can find the Agda file easily, where your code and the LaTex macros are defined.

+*Note* LaTeX only allows in macros normal character, especially no digits, as often used for names of agda files.
+A workaround is to use e.g. "one" for "1", "two" for "2", etc.

+The file `example.agda` then  tags  the Agda code defining the natural numbers with name "N" using

+`--@BEGIN@N`
+`--@END`

+From this name "N" and the prefix "example" a LaTeX macro

+`\exampleN`

+is generated
+(where "exampleN"  =  "example" ++ "N" )

+Furthermore, the agda file has tags introducing a macro

+`\exampleU`

-and an inline agda macro
+and tags introducing a macro  for inline code:

 \exampleT

-## Requirements and Execution
+The file
+`mainLatexFiles/exampleMainLatexFile1.tex`
+then gives example uses for these macros from which a LaTeX file is generated when running `make`

+## Required Software

-You need to have awk, sed, GNU make
+You need to have
+awk, sed, GNU make, pdflatex, bibtex, agda installed.

+If using windows you might need to install Ubuntu as a Windows subsystem WSL (supported from the Microsoft store).

+## Main commands for geneated agdaLatex files and running LaTeX

+The command

+`make`

-To create the generated latex files, run latex and bibtex on the mainLatexFile1 execute
+will create the generated latex files,

-make
+It will then execute pdflatex and bibtex on the file `mainLatexFiles/mainLatexFile1`

-To do the same for mainLatexFile2 execute make default2
+To do the same for `mainLatexFiles/mainLatexFile2` execute `make default2`

-## Syntax for Agda files
+## Precise Syntax for Agda files

 This file generates from Agda files latex file which contain definitions

 \newcommand{\mymacro}{...}

-where \mymacro adds agda code from your agda file into any existing latex file.
+where \mymacro adds Agda code from your Agda file into any existing latex file.

 Example files are